Azure/azure-sdk/docs/java/introduction.md

 ### Documentation

 {% include requirement/MUST id="java-javadoc-build" %} ensure that anybody can clone the repo containing the client library and execute `mvn javadoc:javadoc` to generate the full and complete JavaDoc output for the code, without any need for additional processing steps.

+{% include requirement/MUST id="java-javadoc-full-docs" %} include descriptive text of the method, as well as all parameters, the returned value (if any), all checked exceptions, as well as all unchecked exceptions.
+Failing to document unchecked exceptions means that users do not have any indication of how they can handle exceptional circumstnaces.

 {% include requirement/MUST id="java-javadoc-samples" %} include code samples in all class-level JavaDoc, and in relevant method-level JavaDoc.